PORT BARTON TRAVEL GUIDE 2020

 - Click here to read the travel guide of San Vicente;

 - Click here to read the travel guide of El Nido;

 - Click here to read the travel guide of Coron.

 - BEST TIME TO VISIT PORT BARTON

 The best time to visit Port Barton is from December to March, during the dry season.
-In this season an annoying wind blows basically every day making the sea a bit choppy.
+In this season, an annoying wind blows basically every day, making the sea a bit choppy.
 We visited Port Barton at the end of February, and the weather was mostly sunny and windy.
-Most of the tourists prefer to stay in Port Barton instead of visiting the neighbouring coast of San Vicente Poblacion, a perfect place if you are looking for peace and relaxation.
+Most tourists prefer to stay in Port Barton instead of visiting the neighbouring coast of San Vicente Poblacion, a perfect place if you are looking for peace and relaxation.